Skip to main content

 Cross-file analysisโ€‹

-Also known as interfile analysis.
-Cross-file analysis takes into account how information flows between files.
+Cross-file analysis (also known as interfile analysis) takes into account how information flows between files.
 In particular, cross-file analysis includes cross-file taint analysis, which tracks unsanitized variables flowing from a source to a sink through arbitrarily many files.
 Other analyses performed across files include constant propagation and type inference.

-Cross-file analysis is usually used in contrast to intrafile (also known as per-file analysis), where each file is analyzed as a standalone block of code.
+Cross-file analysis is usually used in contrast to intrafile, or per-file analysis, where each file is analyzed as a standalone block of code.

 Within Semgrep, cross-file and cross-function analysis is simply referred to as cross-file analysis.